rtrombone/safer-solana/sealevel-tools/README.md

 should be processed in your program.

 For example, `anchor-lang` typically uses the input "global:your_instruction_name" to generate the Sha256 hash.
-This can be achieved using the [Discriminator](src/discriminator/mod.rs) enum:
+This can be achieved using `Discriminator` found in these tools:

 ```rs
 const YOUR_INSTRUCTION_SELECTOR: [u8; 8] =